Dart-Code/Website/_docs/settings.md

 **Default:** `"chrome"`.
 <br />
 Whether to launch external DevTools windows using Chrome or the system default browser.

+- `chrome` - Locate and launch Google Chrome from your system.
+- `default` - Use your systems default web browser.

 ## dart.devToolsPort
 The port number to be used for the Dart DevTools.